AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-17-add-a-contact-form-to-your-website-for-free-with-formspree.md

 The form's `action` attribute is the **Formspree endpoint** that I mentioned earlier; it's where the form data is going to be sent when it's submitted.
 As I noted earlier, to associate this endpoint with your email address, you just have to make a one-time mock submission from your live website (not from your local).
 Once you do that, you'll be notified that this form needs to be activated:

-{% include posts/picture.html img="activation-required" ext="PNG" alt="Formspree activation required." shadow=false %}
+{% include posts/picture.html img="activation-required" ext="JPG" alt="Formspree activation required." shadow=false %}

 > **Note**: Don't use your personal email address, as you'll have to expose that to the public in your form's markup.
 Instead, set up a dedicated email address for your website if you don't already have one.

 And here's the email you'll receive from Formspree:

-{% include posts/picture.html img="activation-email" ext="PNG" alt="Acivation email from Formspree." shadow=false %}
+{% include posts/picture.html img="activation-email" ext="JPG" alt="Acivation email from Formspree." shadow=false %}

 Again, it's important to make the mock submission from your *live* website and not from your local.
 It's not like doing it from your local will break anything—it's just that you'll still need to activate the form on the live website in order for it to work properly.

 When a user submits a message, they'll have to pass a reCAPTCHA test.
 You'll then get an email from Formspree with a summary of the user's submission:

-{% include posts/picture.html img="email" ext="PNG" alt="A sample user submission to Formspree." shadow=false %}
+{% include posts/picture.html img="email" ext="JPG" alt="A sample user submission to Formspree." shadow=false %}

 Notice that the subject line of this email is whatever I specified for the hidden `_subject` input.
 In this case, that's "Someone sent you a message!"